Graffioh/graffioh/mds/dump/ai-infra.md

 ### Data parallelism

-Divide inputs in batches, each batch goes into a different GPU, each GPU contains a copy of the Model.
+(Divide inputs in batches, each batch goes into a different GPU, each GPU contains a copy of the Model)

 <img src="../../data-parallelism.png" alt="data-parallelism" style="width:100%" />